eclipse-emfcloud/coffee-editor/README.md

     docker build -t "coffee-editor:latest" .

+or use the provided yarn script:

+    yarn build:docker

 Now you can start the Theia Demo app using the following command (or change the host port to your preferences):

     docker run -it -p 0.0.0.0:3000:3000 coffee-editor:latest